CounterpartyXCP/Documentation/Bylaws/Counterparty_Foundation_Bylaws.md

 All directors serving on the Board of Directors shall be selected in the manner set forth in this Section 5.3.

-(a) Founding Director: The Founding Members shall elect one (1) director, known as the “Founding Director”.
-The Founding Director shall be deemed to have been duly elected upon receipt by the Chairman of the Board of a written ballot from the Founding Members.
-The Founding Director elected by the Foundating Members is Robert Dermody.

-(b) Community Directors: Community Members of the Corporation, voting as a class, shall elect four (4) directors known as "Community Directors", during a once yearly two (2) week voting period.
+(a) Directors: Members of the Corporation, voting as a class, shall elect five (5) Directors, during a once yearly two (2) week voting period.
 The following procedure shall be undertaken:
 Within one week before voting period begins:
-- Community Director candidate nominated.
+- Director candidate nominated.
 May self nominate, or be nominated by another individual.
 Each candidate must hold at least 50 XCP, which they will prove by signing a specific message (chosen by the Executive Director) with their private key.
 The sitting board of directors, by a super-majority vote, may disqualify non-viable candidates from election.
 - At the start of the two week voting period:
-    - Current Executive Director (or other Executive Committee member of the Executive Director’s choosing) will generate a Bitcoin address for each Community Director candidate.
+    - Current Executive Director (or other Executive Committee member of the Executive Director’s choosing) will generate a Bitcoin address for each Director candidate.
 - During this two week voting period:
-    - Owners of addresses with XCP balance may give their votes to one or more candidates by broadcasting a message with the following parameters: 1. text = XCPELECTION + Candidate Number, 2. value = votes.
-The sum total of the values must be less than the XCP balance of the source address at the close of the voting period
+    - Owners of addresses with XCP balance may give their votes to one or more candidates by broadcasting a message with the following parameters: 1. text = XCPELECTION + YEAR + Candidate Number, 2. value = votes.
+The sum total of the values must be less than the XCP balance of the source address at the close of the voting period.
+A different text other than this may be used to avoid naming conflicts, and alternatively, the voting procedure detailed in CIP 005 may be used once implemented.
 - Immediately after this two week voting period:
     - Current Executive Director will tally and report on the results of the voting.
-The top four (4)candidate address with the highest number of votes will be announced as the winners of the election, and will receive the Community Director positions for the term of one (1) year from the date of the end of the voting period.
+The top five (5) candidate address with the highest number of votes will be announced as the winners of the election, and will receive the Director positions for the term of one (1) year from the date of the end of the voting period.

-(c) Observers: Each director shall have the right to designate a single observer to attend Board of Directors meetings when such director is unable to be present.
+(b) Observers: Each director shall have the right to designate a single observer to attend Board of Directors meetings when such director is unable to be present.
 However, the director shall provide prior notice to the Chairman of the Board and the Chairman approves the request.
 Such a request shall not be unreasonably denied.
 An observer attending in place of a director shall have the right to fully participate in the general session, but may not vote on or put forth any motion.
 Notwithstanding the foregoing, an Observer may vote by proxy if approved by the Board in advance.

-(d) Terms and Election Dates: All directors shall hold office until their successor is elected.
-Except for adjustments that may be made by the Board from time-to-time to maintain or create staggered terms upon any increase or decrease in the authorized number of directors, the term of office for the Founding Director, and all Community Directors and At-Large Directors shall be one (1) year and shall run every May first (May 1) of the calendar year, with elections preceeding at least two (2) weeks before.
+(c) Terms and Election Dates: All directors shall hold office until their successor is elected.
+Except for adjustments that may be made by the Board from time-to-time to maintain or create staggered terms upon any increase or decrease in the authorized number of directors, the term of office for all Directors and At-Large Directors shall be one (1) year and shall run every May first (May 1) of the calendar year, with elections preceeding at least two (2) weeks before.
 Unless elected by written ballot pursuant to Section 4.9, the positions of directors then expiring shall be filled and elections held at the annual meeting of members called for such purpose.
 The Board of Directors may issue resolutions establishing procedures governing elections of directors, provided that those resolutions are consistent with these Bylaws and the Articles.

 ##Section 5.4 Vacancies:

 Board of Directors vacancies shall be handled in the following ways:

-(a) Vacancies resulting from the expiration of a director's term shall be filled by an election by the majority of a quorum of members in the class that elected that director.
+(a) Vacancies resulting from the expiration of a director's term shall be filled by an election by the majority of a quorum of members.

-(b) Vacancies of a Founding Director resulting from resignation of the director or removal of the director shall be filled by election of a majority of the Founding Members.

-(c) Vacancies of a Industry Director resulting from resignation of the director or removal of the director shall be filled by an election of a majority of a quorum of Industry Members.

-(d) Vacancies of an Community Director resulting from resignation of the director or removal of the director shall be filled by the XCP stake voting procedure outlined in section 5.3(c).
+(b) Vacancies of a Director resulting from resignation of the director or removal of the director shall be filled within 30 days by the runner-up with the highest voted XCP stake during the last held XCP stake voting procedure (as outlined in section 5.3(a)).
+If the selected runner-up is not interested in the seat, the runner-up with the next highest voted XCP stake shall be offered the seat, and so on, until an interested runner-up is identified.
+If there is no such interested runner-up or this process is otherwise inapplicable, a new XCP stake voting procedure shall be held to fill the vacant seat.

 Notwithstanding the foregoing, if these Bylaws are amended to expand the number of directors representing a membership class, the Board of Directors may appoint an interim director representing such class until the members of such class elect a director.
 Each director shall hold office until his or her successor is elected.
 A vacancy shall be deemed to exist in the following situations: